How does Rest Less make money

 You’re only as old as you feel

-Not only does the average person over 60 say that they feel 12 years and five months younger than their actual age, but a recent study also found that people who perceived themselves as older, were biologically older.
+Not only does the average person over 60 say that they feel 12 years and five months younger than their actual age, but a recent study also found that those who perceived themselves as older were biologically older.
 This highlights a strong link between the mind and body.

-While it can be difficult to disregard numbers and societal expectations about age, if we do – and start living a life that’s centred around our own beliefs, values, interests, and passions – the possibilities for who we can be and what we can achieve become limitless.
+While it can be tricky to disregard societal expectations around age, if we do – and start living a life centred around our own beliefs, values, interests, and passions – the possibilities for who we can be and what we can achieve become limitless.

-Letting go of the life we think we should lead based on our chronological age means not trying to chase the fountain of youth or conform to outdated views that you should slow down once you reach the State Pension age, if that’s not the right decision for you.
+Letting go of the life we think we should lead based on our chronological age means not trying to chase the fountain of youth.
+It also involves trying not to conform to outdated views that we should slow down once we reach the State Pension age, if we don’t wish to.

-Rather, it’s about embracing life at every stage in the way that you want to and in a way that leaves you feeling fulfilled and satisfied.
-It’s also about taking time to celebrate the growth, development, and experience that comes with each year of being alive – and using it to enjoy life in new ways.
+Instead, it’s about embracing life at every stage in the way that you want to, which leaves you feeling fulfilled and satisfied.
+It’s also about taking time to celebrate the growth, development, and experience that comes with each year of being alive – and using them to enjoy life in new ways.

 Breaking the mould